Tourism (General Provisions) (Jersey) Order 1990

 (t) decor is of a satisfactory standard throughout the premises;

-(u) windows are fitted where necessary either with suitable lined curtains or with blinds, and, in addition, with net curtains where a bedroom is overlooked;
+(u) windows are fitted where necessary either with suitable lined curtains or with blinds, and, in addition, with privacy coverings if a bedroom is overlooked;

 (v) the floor covering in all parts of the premises is suitable for its purpose;